-In order to promote a corporate culture of integrity and anti-corruption, we promote business ethics in the factory to restrict the integrity of employees, including prohibiting employees from soliciting or accepting gifts and other improper benefits from representatives of organizations whom the Group has business dealings with.
-When there are cases of conflict of interest, they must be reported to the human resources department.
+In order to promote a corporate culture of integrity and anti-corruption, we promote business ethics in the factory to regulate the integrity of employees, including prohibiting employees from soliciting or accepting gifts and other improper benefits from representatives of organizations with which the Group has business dealings.
+In case of conflict of interest, employees shall make report to the human resources department.
 If any employee of the Group is involved in any corruption and fraud conduct, we will impose penalties based on the influence and consequence of such conduct according to the corporate rules.
 If the behaviour violates the law, it will be handled by the judicial authority according to law with zero tolerance.